SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Introduction

-First, we incorporate different modalities of program semantics in our reasoning: (i) {High-Level Functional Descriptions}: We train Code LLMs to understand high-level functional descriptions while generating code from natural language.
-This involves teaching models to grasp a program's purpose and constraints, akin to how a human developer outlines software high-level {approximate} semantics; (ii) Local Effect of Individual Code Statements: We train Code LLMs to understand the local impact of individual code statements, recognizing how each line affects variables, control flow, and memory usage.
+We train \model, a novel semantic-aware Code LM.
+We incorporate different modalities of program semantics: (i) {High-Level Functional Descriptions}: We train \model to understand high-level functional descriptions bi-directionally by both generating code from natural language and summarizing code as natural language.
+This involves teaching models to grasp a program's purpose, akin to how a human developer outlines software high-level {approximate} semantics; (ii) Key Properties and Constraints: we train \model to extract the functional properties and constraints of a program, which should hold for all scenarios and corner cases. (iii) Overall Execution Behavior: we train \model to understand the local impact of individual code statements, recognizing how each line affects variables, control flow, and memory usage.
 By grasping these effects, models can better predict code execution semantics.
-We train the model to learn both {abstract} and {concrete} semantics, teaching it the general purpose of a statement and illustrating it with concrete examples; and (iii) Overall Execution Behavior: We further train the model to learn the overall operational semantics of code by learning input/output behavior.
+We train the model to learn both {abstract} and {concrete} semantics, teaching it the general purpose of a statement and illustrating it with concrete examples.

-We train \model, a novel semantic-aware Code LLM, to learn from different semantic modalities.
-We propose a unique strategy called Monologue Reasoning to align static source code with these program semantics, helping models correlate written code with its runtime behavior.
-To train the model, we also curate an execution-aware Python dataset, \dataset.

-\paragraph{Curating Executable Code Dataset} First, we collect \dataset, a synthetic dataset capturing comprehensive program semantics with executable code samples and unit tests.
+\paragraph{Curating Executable Code Dataset} We collect \dataset, a synthetic dataset capturing comprehensive program semantics with executable code samples and unit tests.
 Inspired by existing datasets~\cite{wei2023magicoder, luo2023wizardcoder}, we use a powerful LLM to synthesize NL-to-code pairs.
 To ensure quality, \dataset includes only executable samples.
 It also generates unit tests and detailed execution traces, recording program states after each statement.
-From \dataset, we further construct a debugging dataset, \dataset-R. \dataset-R includes {buggy code snippets} generated by Code LLMs, corresponding {error logs} and {faulty traces}, as well as {debugging rationales} and {refine plans}~\cite{ni2024next} leading to patches.
-By fine-tuning Code LLMs on \dataset-R, we aim to develop programming assistants that debug and patch faulty code in a human-like manner, advancing the capabilities of current Code LLMs in iterative programming.
+From \dataset, we further construct a debugging dataset, \dataset-R. \dataset-R includes {buggy code snippets} generated by Code LMs, corresponding {debugging rationales}, and {refine plans}~\cite{ni2024next} leading to patches.
+By fine-tuning Code LMs on \dataset-R, we aim to develop programming assistants that debug and patch faulty code in a human-like manner, advancing the capabilities of current Code LMs in iterative programming.